VirtualAngel/rock-paper-scissors-JS-game/Phase_Two/readme.md

         const scoreBoard_section = document.querySelector('.scoreboard');
 8. Create a function called "win" below the possible choices function.
-    i.
-Make the score increment by one if the user wins:
+    A. Make the score increment by one if the user wins:

         function win() {
             userScore++;
         }
-    ii.
-Within the win/loss if statements from Phase One, bring in the new "win" function wins:
+    B. Within the win/loss if statements from Phase One, bring in the new "win" function wins:

         if (computerChoice === 'Rock' && userChoice === 'Paper') {
             win();
             result='You win!'
         }
-    iii.
-Repeat these steps for lose (we don't need anything for draw).
-Keep these functions empty as they'll have different logic applied to them. iv.
-Test the code in the console to make sure wins are being logged:
+    C. Repeat these steps for lose (we don't need anything for draw).
+Keep these functions empty as they'll have different logic applied to them.
+    D. Test the code in the console to make sure wins are being logged:

             function win() {
                 console.log("Win");